Is Masturbation a Sin? What the Bible Says with Honesty and Grace

 Does the Bible Say Masturbation Is a Sin?

-Let’s start with what is true: the word “masturbation” does not appear anywhere in Scripture.
+The word “masturbation” does not appear anywhere in Scripture.
 Not in the Old Testament law, not in the letters of Paul, not in the teachings of Jesus.
 Some older commentaries pointed to the story of Onan in Genesis 38:9-10 as a prohibition, but careful reading shows that Onan’s sin was his refusal to fulfill his duty to his deceased brother’s wife — not the physical act itself.
 God judged his disobedience and selfishness, not the mechanics of what he did.

 So if the Bible doesn’t name it directly, does that mean it’s automatically permissible?
 Not necessarily.
 Scripture gives us principles that speak into areas it doesn’t name explicitly.
 We don’t find the word “what the Bible says about pornography” in the Bible either, but we have more than enough truth about lust, purity, and the heart to know where God stands.
 The same principle applies here.
 The deeper question is not only what you do with your body, but what is happening in your heart and mind while you do it.